Papua New Guinea Defence Force: Current organisation

 The Air Element is commanded by Lieutenant Colonel Nancy Wii.
 It consists of the Air Transport Wing and has only one squadron—the Air Transport Squadron—with a strength of about 100 personnel, being based at Jackson Airport in Port Moresby.
 In recent years it has suffered from significant serviceability issues.
 Indeed, it only became airborne again in 2005 for the first time in five years, as funding shortages resulted in the small transport aircraft fleet being grounded for an extended period.
 By January 2006, one CN-235, one Arava and one UH-1H Iroquois helicopter had been made operational, with single examples of each of those three types also being returned to service by 2007.

 A Papua New Guinea Defence Force PAC-750 XSTOL at the 2025 Avalon Airshow.

 A 2003 review recommended the air element's strength be reduced to 65 personnel, a figure which the PNGDF is working towards as part of its current restructuring programme.
 By the end of 2004, the air element was suffering from an acute shortage of pilots, but recruitment in 2005 succeeded in raising the pilot pool to 10 by January 2006.
 After several years when no training was undertaken pilots are now sent to Singapore and Indonesia for instruction on simulators.
 Given its limited operational activity and the lack of combat equipment, little thought has been given to tactical doctrine however.

 Since 2012, the Australian government has facilitated the lease of two helicopters from Hevilift PNG to provide a rotary wing capability which in 2016 was extended until 2019.
 In February 2016, a contract was signed with New Zealand company Pacific Aerospace for four PAC P-750 XSTOL aircraft for search and rescue and surveillance and two PAC CT/4 Airtrainer aircraft.
 One PAC P-750 was delivered in 2018 and in 2021, with the assistance of the Royal Australian Air Force, its airworthiness was restored.
 In 2023, Australia donated two new PAC P-750s to the Air Element.

+In September 2025, one of the two grounded CASA CN-235s had its engines restarted after eight years, as part of the CASA Recovery Program.
+After the completion of phase one, which was 85-90% complete, the aircraft will be flown to Indonesia as part of phase two for a complete overhaul.
+After the completion of phase two, the PNGDF plans to have Indonesian companies repair the other grounded CN-235 aircraft.

+In February 2026, the Air Element received a Bell 412 helicopter.